bckho/Smart-Building-System-Dataset/README.md

 ## Purpose
 This dataset is used for time series prediction of optimizing building climate.
 You can find the repo [here](https://github.com/AvansETI/SmartGridAI) if you are interested.
+The original data has been transformed to be used for the transformer network in pytorch forecasting and pytorch lightning.